fan84sunny/PTGAN/README.md

 2. Run `git clone `

-3. Install dependencies: `pip install  requirements.txt`
+3. Install dependencies: `pip install -r requirements.txt`

    We use cuda 11.0/python 3.7/torch 1.6.0/torchvision 0.7.0 for training and testing.